Continuing with our study of Sheol in the Bible, Psalms, let’s consider this important question…

 Some will inevitably argue: “If cultic or near-cultic organizations adhere in some form to the view that souls in Sheol are asleep in death and therefore not conscious, does this not automatically make this belief false or, at least, questionable?
 If nothing else, it doesn’t look good.”

-This argument is addressed in detail in Chapter Six of Hell Know, under the heading Cults Teach Everlasting Destruction — It Just Doesn’t Look Good, but allow me to briefly address it again here: Christians do not determine the veracity of a doctrine by whether or not an objectionable group adheres to it; they determine what is true and not true simply by finding out what the God-breathed scriptures clearly and consistently teach.
+This argument is addressed in detail in Chapter Six of HELL KNOW, under the heading Cults Teach Everlasting Destruction — It Just Doesn’t Look Good (scroll down), but allow me to briefly address it again here: Christians do not determine the veracity of a doctrine by whether or not an objectionable group adheres to it; they determine what is true and not true simply by finding out what the God-breathed scriptures clearly and consistently teach.
 If a doctrine is not clearly and consistently taught in the Bible, it is a false doctrine, regardless of what respectable person or group claims otherwise.
 Likewise, if a doctrine is clearly and consistently taught in the Bible then it’s a true doctrine, regardless of what questionable person or group agrees with it.
 This is in accordance with the theological principle of sola scripture, meaning “by Scripture alone,” which maintains that the God-breathed Holy Scriptures are the first and final authority regarding every judgment of Christian doctrine and practice.